 The Board and its consultants, New England Pension Consultants, review portfolio performance quarterly.
 Performance is evaluated individually by money manager style, collectively by investment type and for the aggregate portfolio.
-The RRS's Total Fund return overperformed the actuarial return assumption.
-The fund's investment return of 15.9% (net of fees) overperformed the long-term 7.5% actuarial return assumption target for the year.
-The RRS's Total Fund gained 13.1% on an average annual basis in the five-year period ending June 30, 2014, which exceeded the Total Fund benchmark for the same period.
+The RRS's Total Fund return of 2.7% (net of fees) was less than the long-term 7.5% actuarial return assumption target for the year.
+The RRS's Total Fund gained 10.5% on an average annual basis in the five-year period ending June 30, 2015, which matched the Total Fund benchmark for the same period.
 The Total Fund returns are reported net of fees.
-A schedule of investment results of one-year, three-year, and five-year average performance, with comparable benchmarks, is available in the Investment Section (see page 56.)
+A schedule of investment results of one-year, three-year, and five-year average performance, with comparable benchmarks, is available in the Investment Section (see page 57.)